-- Your service provider in the respective area (UI Wellness or FSS/EAP)
+- Your service provider in the respective area (UI Wellness or UIEAP)

-- The Manager in the respective area (UI Wellness or FSS/EAP)
+- Director in the respective area (UI Wellness or UIEAP)

 If you revoke your permission, we will no longer use or disclose health information about you for the reasons covered by your written revocation.
 You understand that we are unable to take back any disclosures we have already made with your permission, and that we are required to retain our records of the services that we provided to you.

 If you believe your privacy rights have been violated, you may file a complaint.
-You may file your complaint with your service provider or the Manager of the respective service (UI Wellness or FSS/EAP) If you are not satisfied with the resolution offered, you may file a complaint with Organizational Effectiveness, The University of Iowa, 121 University Services Building, Iowa City, IA, 52242.
+You may file your complaint with your service provider or the Manager/Director of the respective service (UI Wellness or UIEAP) If you are not satisfied with the resolution offered, you may file a complaint with Assistant VP of Benefits, Health and Productivity, University Human Resources, The University of Iowa, 121 University Services Building, Iowa City, IA, 52242.
 You may also contact the University of Iowa Privacy Officer, listed below.
 There will be no retaliation or penalty for filing a complaint.

 Uses of Protected Health Information

 UI Wellness and UI EAP collect health information about you and store it in a confidential file and on a secure computer.
 This is your client file.
 The client file is the property of UI Wellness and UI EAP, but selected information in the file belongs to you.
 We use and disclose health information for very few reasons and usually only with your written permission.
 The following describes the different categories of our uses and disclosures and gives you some examples of each category.
 Not every use or disclosure will be listed.

 For UI Wellness and UI EAP clients: We use PHI in the course of providing services.
 Disclosure would only be with your written permission.